Chemotherapy for children

 This is because chemotherapy only destroys cells that are in the process of dividing.
 Cancer cells are not dividing all the time, there will be times when they are resting.

-So the first time your child is given chemotherapy it won't work on the cells that are resting.
-The second time they are given it, the cells that were resting the first time may now be dividing and the chemotherapy will destroy them and so on.
+So the first time your child receives chemotherapy it won’t work on the cells that are resting.
+The second time they take it, the cells that were resting the first time may now be dividing and the chemotherapy will destroy them and so on.

-Side-effects vary from child to child and according to the drugs they have been given.
+Side-effects vary from child to child and according to the drugs they take.
 As chemotherapy temporarily acts on healthy cells as well as tumour cells, it may cause some unpleasant, short-term side-effects.
 Find out more about the side-effects of chemotherapy.

-During and after treatment, your child will be monitored using scans to check how well the treatment is working, e.g. for any changes to their tumour.
+During and after treatment, health professionals will monitor your child by using scans to check how well the treatment is working, e.g. for any changes to their tumour.

 This can be through the use of scans to see whether the tumour is shrinking.
 Usually MRI scans (Magnetic Resonance Imaging) are used though sometimes it can be by CT scan (Computerised Tomography).

-Another way of detecting whether the tumour is responding to treatment is via 'tumour markers' in the blood.
-A tumour marker is a product that is secreted by tumour cells.
+Another way of detecting whether the tumour is responding to treatment is via ‘tumour markers’ in the blood.
+Tumour cells secrete a product called tumour marker.

 Decreasing levels of tumour markers suggest that the tumour is shrinking.
 However, only a few types of brain tumour produce measurable markers.
 Please speak to your child's health team for more information.

-Although your child’s treatment plan will be carefully developed by healthcare professionals to be as effective as possible while having the fewest risks or side-effects, sometimes chemotherapy may not work.
+Although healthcare professionals will develop your child’s treatment plan carefully to be as effective as possible while having the fewest risks or side-effects, sometimes chemotherapy may not work.
 This can be worrying, but just because one treatment hasn’t worked, it doesn’t mean others won’t.

 Find out more about what happens when treatment doesn’t work.